tradingstrategy-ai/web3-ethereum-defi/contracts/guard/README.md

 Examples of protected activities that asset manager must be whitelisted to do:

 - Every smart contract call must be whitelisted: `validateCall`
-- Sending and receiving whitelisted tokens:
+- Sending and receiving whitelisted tokens
-- approve() to whitelisted addresses `validate_approve`
+- approve() to whitelisted addresses: `validate_approve`
 - transfer() to whitelisted addresses: `validate_transfer`
 - Check inside Uniswap v2 trades (path contains only whitelisted tokens): `validate_swapTokensForExactTokens`
-- .... other checks here
+- ....
+TODO other checks here

-`GuardV0` does not offer any slippage protection, and this is assumed to be encoded within the trades (swapTokensForExactTokens arguments).
+`GuardV0` does not offer any slippage protection, and this is assumed to be encoded within the trades e.g. in swapTokensForExactTokens arguments.

 ### Supported guard integrations